Go To Training 2022 Annual Disclosure Guide

-The 2021 Annual Disclosure for Outside Professional Activities will commence on Monday April 11th for all Stanford faculty and Senior/Key Personnel named on NIH or NSF pending proposals or funded awards.
-The Annual Disclosure should be completed by Monday, May 2nd.
-All Stanford faculty and Senior/Key Personnel will disclose their outside professional interests for the calendar year 2021 (Jan 1, 2021-Dec 31, 2021).
+The 2022 Annual Disclosure for Outside Professional Activities will commence on Monday May 22nd for all Stanford faculty and Senior/Key Personnel named on all pending proposals or funded awards.
+The Annual Disclosure should be completed by Monday, June 19th.
+All Stanford faculty and Senior/Key Personnel will disclose their outside professional interests for the calendar year 2022 (Jan 1, 2022-Dec 31, 2022).
 If you have any questions regarding this process, please contact your School COI manager.

 Who is required to Disclose?

-This year all faculty and anyone listed as Senior/Key Personnel on an NIH or NSF pending proposal or funded award (as recorded in the SeRA system, based on information provided in those proposals) will be required to complete an annual disclosure.
+All faculty and anyone listed as Senior/Key Personnel on all pending proposals or funded awards (as recorded in the SeRA system, based on information provided in those proposals) will be required to complete an annual disclosure.
 RPH 4.2 - PHS and NSF Requirements Regarding Financial Disclosures and Agency Notifications.

 How do I disclose?

-As of Monday, April 11th, 2022 you will be able to log in to OPACS (OPACS.Stanford.edu) and complete your annual disclosure.
-A quick reference guide with step-by-step instructions to complete the Annual Disclosure, as well as a PowerPoint presentation regarding this process can be found below.
+As of Monday, May 22nd, 2023 you will be able to log in to OPACS (OPACS.Stanford.edu) and complete your annual disclosure.
+A quick reference guide with step-by-step instructions to complete the Annual Disclosure can be found below.

 Required COI Training